Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 behind HIM

-2. In one of the words highlighted below, a mistake was made in the formation of the form of the word.
+2. In one of the words highlighted below, an error was made in the formation of the word form.
 Correct the mistake and write the word correctly.

-3. In one of the words highlighted below, a mistake was made in the formation of the form of the word.
+3. In one of the words highlighted below, an error was made in the formation of the word form.
 Correct the mistake and write the word correctly.

 more beautiful

-4. In one of the words highlighted below, a mistake was made in the formation of the form of the word.
+4. In one of the words highlighted below, an error was made in the formation of the word form.
 Correct the mistake and write the word correctly.

 fast boats